SagaHealthcareIT/mirthsync/README.md

 ## Status
 ### 2.0 Release is coming soon.
-The 2.0 release of Mirthsync will bring bi-directional groups support.
+The 2.0 release of mirthSync will bring bi-directional groups support.
 The 2.0.2-SNAPSHOT release is fully functional and will be released as 2.0.2 after further testing.